RafaelCenzano/backer/README.md

 # Backer

+*Note* this was a project to work with paths and zip files.
+It does zip and store your files but since it stores these backups on your own device it is not a proper backup, it also only saves your files not preferences and other items on your computer.
+Using software like Time Machine is much better then this repo which was used for learning.

 Backup software for maintaining a backup of files in a zip at set times.
 The program will manage old backups saving backups for a certain amount of days, weeks, and months bases off how the user configures the app.
 This was created on and for a macbook most items should be avaible on linux.

 ## Setup